2Kelvin/Lights-Back/README.md

 Link to the web app: Click [here](https://github.com/2Kelvin/lights-back) Developer's LinkedIn: Click [here](https://www.linkedin.com/in/kelvin-njihia)

+## What inspired Lights Back?
+The story behind the app

+A few years back, I lived in an area which experienced constant power blackouts regularly.
+We're talking about atleast 3 - 4 times a week.
+Some of this outages lasted for days.
+I remember going through light outages for 3 days.
+That's when I had the idea to try to solve this problem using what I already had, programming.
+I noticed that part of the long black out problems was due to the delay in reporting the issue.
+The reason, people didn't have the contacts to the power company or an easy to follow channel to do this.
+That's when I decided to build lights back for this exact reason.

 ## Usage

 The UI is pretty straightforward and user friendly.
 It's basically a form that a client fills reporting their power problem and in return this data is sent in form of an email to the power company.
 This was made possible through the `emailjs` service.